gracious-tech/copy.church/src/articles/1cor9/index.md

 But I have not used any of these rights!

 (By the way, I'm not mentioning all of this to imply you should support me.
-I would rather die than compromise the sincerity of my ministry.)
+I would rather die than have anyone think I'm doing this for money.)

 I have to preach the gospel free of charge, as I'm not self-employed but rather a servant of God.
 My reward is getting to serve him and you.